isabella232/scope-services/tutorial-console-logger.rst

 .. topic:: Sidenote

-  That filter is to get quickly something up and running.
-Normally we are only interested in the messages of a specific window, e.g. the one with the document we are working one, all other messages should just not show up.
-But with the knowledge of this tutorial and the code in the test frame work ( see `Walk through the log entries`_ ) it should be possible to create your own application which will fit exactely your needs.
+  This specific filter is used to get something up and running quickly.
+Normally we are only interested in the messages from a specific window, for example the one with the document we are working on.
+All other messages should just not show up.
+But with the knowledge from this tutorial and the code in the test framework (see `Walk through the log entries`_) it should be possible to create an application which will fit your needs better.

 We can now reload ``client.html``.
 There should be some more entries: